 Corrections Are an Opportunity to Buy Stocks at a Discount

-"The longtime investors are understanding that it goes with the territory," Phelps says.
-"They are looking to take advantage of things that are on sale.
+"Longtime investors understand that it goes with the territory," Phelps says.
+"They look to take advantage of things that are on sale.
 Your inexperienced investor who has only been in the market for a couple of years, they are the ones that you have to kind of talk to and walk them through what's going on."

 Market Corrections Are Challenging for Retirees, However